 Harper Perennial.
 Oxford university Press, USA.
 University of Texas Press.

-Descent to the Goddess: A Way of Initiation for WomenInner City Books #ad - Descent to the Goddess: A Way of Initiation for Women #ad - Used book in Good Condition.
+Descent to the Goddess: A Way of Initiation for WomenInner City Books #ad - Used book in Good Condition.
 Harper Perennial.
 Oxford university Press, USA.
 Used book in Good Condition.
 Will be shipped from US.
 University of Texas Press.
 100% money back guarantee.
 Used books may not include companion materials, may have some shelf wear, may contain highlighting/notes, may not include CDs or access codes.

 Mary Magdalene Revealed: The First Apostle, Her Feminist Gospel & the Christianity We Haven't Tried YetHay House Inc. #ad - Harper Perennial.
 And she shares how this discovery of Mary's gospel has allowed her to practice, a love that never ends, and to experience, a love that transforms everything.
 Oxford university Press, USA.
 University of Texas Press.
 Her gospel says that we are not sinful; we are not to feel ashamed or unworthy for being human.